LEED and Yoga ONE: Time for a Stretch

 - It creates a moment for dialogue in the case where that pedestrian infrastructure does not exist.
 In discussing purchase of land, maybe a brownfield site or an infill opportunity in a city, communicate to the town the desire for a crosswalk and signage to protect the pedestrian access to and from the site.
 This will not only tighten the sale, it will make that part of that community more engaging, safe, energy effective, and resilient.

 Bravo LEED for pulling us into the immediate yoga class and helping us to stretch our comfortable poses further into inclusion of community and connectivity.
 Breathe into your belly, elongate your spine, relax your shoulders.
-Namaste.Like this post (no login required)
+Namaste.Be the first to like this post (no login required)